Understanding the Roles of PD-L, PD1 and TMB in Lung Cancer Treatment

 What are PD-L1 and PD-1?

-Immunotherapy activates the immune system to attack cancer cells.
-The most common type of lung cancer immunotherapy is called an immune checkpoint inhibitor.
-Several immune checkpoint inhibitors for lung cancer block, or “inhibit” the interaction between PD-1 and PD-L1.
-PD-1 is a receptor often on the surface of immune cells.
 PD-L1 is a protein that has a broader presence, including on the tumor cells.
-High-levels of PD-L1 is one biomarker physicians look for in patients with lung cancer.
-Some immune checkpoint inhibitors target another type of immune protein called CTLA-4 and are used with PD-L1 inhibitors.
+High-levels of PD-L1 is one biomarker that doctors look for in patients with lung cancer.
+Some immune checkpoint inhibitors can also target another type of immune protein called CTLA-4 and are used with PD-L1 inhibitors.

 How do you know your levels of PD-L1 and what do they mean?

-At the time of diagnosis, all new lung cancer patients should have their PD-L1 levels tested.
+At the time of a lung cancer diagnosis, all new patients should have their PD-L1 levels tested.
 This involves looking at tumor tissue under a microscope using a laboratory technique called immunohistochemical (IHC) staining.
-A PD-L1 test measures what percentage of cells in a tumor “express” PD-L1.
-Tumors that express high amounts of PD-L1 (50% or greater) may respond particularly well to checkpoint inhibitors.
+A PD-L1 test is reported as a percentage, measuring how much cells in a tumor “express” PD-L1.
+Tumors that express high amounts of PD-L1 (50% or greater) may respond particularly well to immune checkpoint inhibitors.

 If you have not had your PD-L1 levels tested, ask your doctor if it is right for you.